As at: 13/08/2024

 2023

-In 2023, Germany made 261 million euros available for humanitarian assistance, transitional development assistance and basic needs in Afghanistan, with the BMZ providing 92 million euros from its budget.
-This included 70 million euros in funding for Financial Cooperation and Technical Cooperation and 22 million euros in funding for transitional development assistance.
+In 2023, Germany made 261 million euros available in Afghanistan for humanitarian assistance, transitional development assistance and basic needs, with 92 million euros being provided from the BMZ’s budget (70 million euros for Technical and Financial Cooperation, 22 million euros for transitional development assistance).

 The BMZ is continuing its work, applying the principle that the de facto authorities do not get to influence the project design in any way and receive no funding.
 Moreover, only projects in which women are working and through which women can be reached are implemented.
-We are continuing our cooperation with the World Bank, the United Nations and non-governmental organisations in the areas of food security, education, health care, psychosocial support, employment and social protection.
-In addition, the BMZ is providing livelihoods support for those who were affected by the severe earthquakes in Herat province in October 2023.
+The BMZ is continuing its cooperation with the World Bank, the United Nations and non-governmental organisations, specifically in the areas of food security, education, healthcare, psychosocial support, employment and social protection.
+In addition, the BMZ is supporting those who were affected by the severe earthquakes in Herat province in October 2023.

 Press release 10 January 2023